 Legal help, services and support for private residential landlords

-The power for the Secretary of State to appoint a ‘Lead Enforcement Authority’ for Local Authorities will come into force on the day Royal Assent is granted.
+The power for the Secretary of State to create regulations and also to appoint a ‘Lead Enforcement Authority’ for Local Authorities came into force on the day Royal Assent was granted (27 October 2025).

 Yes.
 Provided the Renters Rights Act applies to the tenancy type concerned (see the FAQ on this below).